datacoves/dbt-coves/README.md

 Supports Jinja templates to adjust how the resources are generated.
 See below for examples.

+Every `dbt-coves generate <resource>` supports `--no-prompt` flag, which will silently generate all sources/models/properties/metadata without asking anything to the user.

 ### Source Generation Arguments

 dbt-coves can be used to create the initial staging models.
 It will do the following: